Backtest Contract

 Point-In-Time Rules

 Do not mix current metadata into historical evaluation unless the model is explicitly allowed to know it.
 Keep symbol lookup, market family, instrument metadata, and data-quality state tied to the run time where possible.
 If a route returns current metadata for convenience, store that fact in the manifest so a reviewer understands the boundary.
 Do not fill missing market data with synthetic records inside the raw dataset.
 If a strategy layer interpolates or imputes, keep that as a separate derived artifact and label it.
-The raw pull should stay as close as possible to the API response plus reproducibility metadata.Backtest Generation Packet
+The raw pull should stay as close as possible to the API response plus reproducibility metadata.Backtest Generation Checklist

-Generated backtest examples should start from a bounded packet, not from a broad loop.| Field | Capture |
+Generated backtest examples should start from a bounded checklist, not from a broad loop.| Field | Capture |

 |---|---|